There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 I drove past Potash Road so many times and had no idea what was down there.
 Then I saw a picture of Corona Arch and found out that was down Potash road, but what else is there?
 One evening after spending the afternoon in Arches, we decided to head down Potash Road just outside of Moab to see what the deal was.

 Turns out, it’s a good deal.
 There is the wall street section where you can rock climb.
 You can see petroglyphs in two places and dinosaur tracks in one.
-There are two arches to see and one river to admire.
-Basically, Potash Road is a great place to spend a few hours.
+There are three arches to see and one river to admire.
+Basically, Potash Road is a great place to spend a few hours one day.

 If you plan to just drive it, one to two hours is plenty of time to include stops, but if you’re doing the Corona Arch hike, too, then plan for the entire afternoon or morning.

 It never gets old seeing petroglyphs, and this is a pretty impressive set.
 Not too far after Wall Street, there will be a sign pointing out Indian Writing.
 Park in the little parking area on the left and cross the street.
 You’ll see them pretty high up on the wall.
 And there’s a lot of them.
 Walk a little ways both directions and check around the corners of the rock, too.

 I was actually surprised at how many there were and got excited every time I saw more.
 There are some weird ones here, too.
 There is a round guy with long squiggly arms.
 There were some little paper doll style people.
 There’s a long snake thing and a basket with a hand by it.
 It’s pretty cool to see and impressive how high they are.